Royz2123/Biometric-Attack/README.md

 #### Example 1 - default run

-Running the code with all the default parameters is done in the following way,
+Running the code with all the default parameters is done in the following way:

 ```bash
 workon facecourse-py3
 python3 attack_database.py
 deactivate
 ```

+Note that this examples has been provided as a bash file (run.sh):

 #### Example 2 - specifying an attack size